awgn/cat/README.md

 currying on-top-of any kind of callable types (including `std::bind` expressions and generic lambdas).
 * provides functions that operate on `std::tuple` and generic containers.
-* provides `forward_as` and `forward_iterator` that allow for perfect forwarding from containers in for-loop statements and via iterator.
+* provides utilities that allow for perfect forwarding from containers in for-loop statements with `forward_as` or via the iterator adaptor `forward_iterator`.
 * includes an extensible framework for building type classes and provides the implementation of the following ones:
     * Functor